nheyn/express-react-router/README.md

 ```

 ### Plans
-* Update client render(...) function API to match ReactDOM's function API
+* Get documentation from code
-* Create boilerplate example, that new project can start from
+* Create boilerplate example, that new projects can start from
 * Create flowtype definitions for public API
-* Get documentation from code